beaucarnes/c-py/TUTORIAL.md

 - The `if` statement should look like: `if index == 0 and self.dealer and not show_all_dealer_cards:`

-## 890. Use the result of a method in an if statement
+## 890. Use result of a method in if statement

 ### 890.1